zessu/zessu.github.io/src/content/blog/creating-impact-at-any-company.md

 ---
-title: "How to Create Impact at Any Company You Join"
+title: "How to Create Impact at Any Company"
-description: "How to Create Impact at Any Company You Join"
+description: "How to Create Impact at Any Company"
 pubDate: "Dec 20 2023"
 ---